Software installation with ROS2

 3. Download our software

-• Create a GitHub and Mafiasi account, if not already done (see here for further information on this: http://doku.bit-bots.de/private/manual/dienste_accounts.html) Those services host our Git software repositories.
+• Create a GitHub account, if not already done (see here <http://doku.bit-bots.de/private/manual/dienste_accounts.html> for further information)

-• Add your SSH key to GitHub and Gitea to access and sync our repositories
+• Add your SSH key to GitHub to access and sync our repositories

-• Now, you can clone (download) our main code repository (repo) called bitbots_meta:
+• Now, you can clone (download) our main code repository (repo) called bitbots_main:

 • Open a terminal and go to the directory where you want to download our code (typically ~/git/bitbots/)